-I work in R&D for Machine Learning at Beckhoff Automation, specifically in applications of ML/A.I. and data analytics to real-time industrial settings, along with some associated product management.
+I work in Research & Development of real-time Machine Learning and data analytics application to industrial settings at Beckhoff Automation, along with some associated product management.
 Otherwise, I am highly interested in all‑things‑tech and science.

 My academic research work in the area of string theory was focused on F-theory phenomenology and related mathematical questions.
 I hold a PhD in theoretical physics from the LMU Munich, based on research carried out at the Max Planck Institute for Physics and continued as an NSF-funded post-doc at the Northeastern University in Boston, USA.

 Computers, electronics and fundamental science have been at the center of my interest for as long as I can remember.
-More recently, I have been very interested in AI research (deep learning and neural networks) and blockchain technology.
+In recent years, I have been very interested in AI/ML research (deep learning and neural networks) and blockchain technology.
 When I find the time, I code tools, try to keep this website updated or write the occasional article.